 South of the train station is Oslo's splashy Opera House, its white-marble roof famously sloping into the fjord, creating a public plaza that lets you walk on top of the theater.
 Near the Opera House sprouts a strip of towering office complexes — nicknamed the "Barcode Project" for the way the buildings' varying heights, widths, and spacing resemble a barcode — giving Oslo a new modern skyline.

 The city's ambitious urban renewal project kicked off years ago with the harborfront Aker Brygge neighborhood, a thriving restaurant, shopping, and nightclub zone with a people-friendly promenade.
 Each night it's a Nordic paseo.
-Just a decade ago, this stretch of harbor was an industrial wasteland.
+Until the mid-1980s, this stretch of harbor was an industrial wasteland.

 Nearby is the newer Tjuvholmen development — a mix of upscale condos, shops, offices, galleries, a modern art museum, and a little beach facing the fjord.
 Instead of dining in the yacht-club style restaurants here, I prefer to buy provisions from a grocery store a block away from the harborfront, and take advantage of the plentiful benches and picnic tables.
 It's a delightful spot to watch seagulls and ferries come and go as the setting sun shines on the old fortress in Oslo's harbor.